 Mr. Capobianco advises employers in all matters related to union organizing, unfair labor practices, and the collective bargaining process and handles actions before the National Labor Relations Board, as well as, providing advice and counsel to both small and large businesses regarding employment policies and practices.
 He counsels and defends clients on website and brick and mortar accessibility claims under Title III of the Americans with Disabilities Act.
 He also counsels and defends clients on all actions brought under the Fair Housing Act.

-Prior to joining the firm, Mr. Capobianco was an associate attorney at a New York law firm, where he represented clients in matters involving civil rights, retaliation, whistle blowing, and wage-and-hour dispute
+Prior to joining the firm, Mr. Capobianco was an associate attorney at a New York law firm, where he represented clients in matters involving discrimination, retaliation, whistle blowing, and wage-and-hour disputes.

 - New York